Approved Vaccine List Updated 5/06/2025 (pdf)

 - Rates can be improved with the effective use of combination vaccines.

-In a bona fide shortage situation, the US Centers for Disease Control and Prevention makes vaccine available to states through an allocation process.
+In a bona fide shortage situation, the US Centers for Disease Control and Prevention (CDC) makes vaccine available to states through an allocation process.
 Shortages mean limited supplies may be available, but the Maine CDC will make as much vaccine available as possible.
 In addition, the Maine Vaccine Board has the authority to make temporary adjustments to the vaccine list to accommodate supply variations.

 This new legislation was designed to reach all children in Maine.
 It is the goal of the Maine Vaccine Board to implement this program in a way that allows all Maine healthcare providers who care for children to participate fully.
 The authorizing legislation for this program does not dictate whether health plans or other payers will continue to reimburse providers for any privately purchased vaccines.
 Each health plan or other payer will make its own policy.
 Please contact the health plan directly for further information.